 Which Jeeps are Affected?

 Unfortunately, there aren't any Jeeps that seem to be immune to the death wobble.
-Every model, every year, and is likely to continue to happen.
+Every model from every year has reported death wobble incidents.
 Even if you leave your Wrangler “stock” you aren’t actually protected against the death wobble.
 Since the overall construction of the Jeep Wrangler hasn't really changed much over the years, it makes sense that the death wobble would continue to affect Wranglers, even the new JL and JK!
 At the end of the day, the death wobble comes for all.

 What To Do When You Experience Death Wobble